GENERAL PRINCIPLES AND PURPOSE

 Individuals who will not respect these expectations may be asked to leave the library, have library privileges suspended, or be subject to legal action.

 Examples of disruptive or inappropriate behavior include (but are not limited to):

-- Smoking, using alcohol, or any other controlled substance while on library property.
+- Smoking, vaping, using electronic cigarettes, using alcohol, or any other controlled substance while on library property.

-- Loud talking, loud audio equipment, use of profanity, running, throwing things, hitting, pushing or shoving.
+- Loud talking, loud audio equipment, use of profanity, running, throwing things, fighting, pushing or shoving.

 - Stealing, damaging, altering, or inappropriate use of the library facilities, collection, or technology.

-- Distributing written leaflets, collecting signatures for petitions, or soliciting patrons within the library facility, in the parking lot, or on walkways immediately adjacent to the library entrances.
-(Such activities may be conducted a reasonable distance from the library entrances in order not to impede entrance into and egress from the library.)
+- Distributing written leaflets and/or soliciting patrons within the library facility, in the parking lot, or on walkways immediately adjacent to the library entrances are not permitted.
+(Such activities may be conducted on public sidewalks a reasonable distance from the library entrances in order not to impede entrance into and egress from the library.)

 - Using personal electronic equipment, such as CD players, IPods, MP3 players, laptop computers, and cell phones in a manner that disturbs other library users.
 Devices that play music may be used with headphones so long as the volume does not disturb others.
 Cell phones may be used so long as their use does not disturb others.
 Those holding loud or extended conversations will be asked to use their cell phones in the lobbies or outside.

 - Using the public restrooms for bathing, laundry, or any other unintended purpose.
 Single person restrooms are intended for use by one person unless a parent or other caregiver is required.